OctopusDeploy/docs/docs/shared-content/installation/sql.include.md

 | 3.0  ➜ 2019.13    | SQL Server 2008+                    | Supported   |

 :::hint
 The following versions of Octopus have a requirement for SQL Server 2017+.
+- 2020.2.0 ➜ 2020.2.17
+- 2020.3.0 ➜ 2020.3.5

-This requirement has been relaxed to SQL Server 2016+ with any patch version later than specified in this note.
+This requirement has been relaxed to SQL Server 2016+ for any patch version **later** than specified in this note.
+Please see [this post](https://octopus.com/blog/raising-minimum-requirements-for-octopus-server) for further details.
-2020.2.1 ➜ 2020.2.18
-2020.3.1 ➜ 2020.3.5
 :::

 Supported editions: